Variants make Minnesota new COVID-19 epicenter

 The state on Thursday reported that 1,682,545 Minnesotans 16 or older have received at least a first dose of COVID-19 vaccine, representing 38% of that eligible age group.
 Of them, 1,057,848 people have completed the one- or two-dose series.
 And 81% of senior citizens have received vaccine — a key risk group that has suffered 89% of Minnesota's 6,860 deaths.

-Minnesota on Thursday launched its eighth COVID-19 vaccination site in Oakdale that will supplement clinics, pharmacies and local public health events.
+Minnesota on Thursday launched its eighth vaccination site, in Oakdale, that will supplement clinics, pharmacies and local public health events.
 Access was expanded this week to all 4.4 million Minnesotans 16 and older, but many providers are still focusing on priority groups of seniors, health care workers, long-term care residents, educators and non-elderly adults with complicating health conditions or high-risk occupations.

 Minnesota is expecting a boost next week of 80,000 doses of the single-dose COVID-19 vaccine made by Johnson & Johnson.
 The state is waiting for federal confirmation but does not expect disruptions, despite batches being discarded due to quality problems in a manufacturing plant in Baltimore, said Kris Ehresmann, state infectious disease director.